Moat423/42CPP_Modules/Module_05/README.md

 ### C vs C++

-in C you can create compount literals:
+in C you can create compound literals:
 $$(struct Point){1, 2}$$
 which you can't do in C++.